 Trading futures could be risky, especially when leverage is applied or when shorting.
 To minimise your liquidation risk, you should:

-- Do your own research before trading - understand the risk associated with the trade (e.g. underlying collection, collateral pledged, leverage applied etc.)
+Do your own research before trading - understand the risk associated with the trade (e.g. underlying assets, collateral pledged, leverage applied etc.)

-- Monitor your collateral ratio closely - cut loss or increase margin when the collateral ratio approaches maintenance collateral ratio (i.e. 10%)
+Monitor your collateral ratio closely - cut loss or increase margin when the collateral ratio approaches maintenance collateral ratio (i.e. 10% or leverage of 10x)